Aminsed/H2O_Transcribe/README.md

 ## Logging

 The log file, named h2o-transcribe.log, can be found in the app folder.
+The default value is INFO (A docker argument will be added in next version to set the log level).

 ## Docker Build